pnpm/pnpm/README.md

 * `options.development` - *Boolean* - `true` by default.
 If `true`, packages listed in `devDependencies` will be installed.
 * `options.optional` - *Boolean* - Has the value of `options.production` by default.
 If `true`, packages listed in `optionalDependencies` will be installed.
   Can be `true` only when `options.production` is `true` as well.
+* `options.frozenShrinkwrap` - *Boolean* - `false` by default.
+When `true`, shrinkwrap file is not generated and installation fails if an update is needed.
+  With this option, a headless installation is performed.
+A headless installation is ~33% faster than a regular one because it skips dependencies resolution and peers resolution.
+* `options.preferFrozenShrinkwrap` - *Boolean* - `false` by default.
+When `true`, a headless installation is performed if the shrinkwrap file is up-to-date with the `package.json` file.

 ### `supi.uninstall(pkgsToUninstall, [options])`